slovely/StructuralTyping/README.md

     var result = anonObject.Calculate(8); //returns "The answer is 50"

+*TLDR*
+====
-_Bottom line / TLDR_: Don't use this library!
+Don't use this library!
 It's silly and is just some hacky code I was playing with.
 Use it to take idea's from only.